'Multiple Fatalities' In Shooting At Molson Coors Brewing Headquarters In Milwaukee

 Updated 6:47 p.m.
 ET

-Police are on the scene at the Molson Coors Brewing Company in Milwaukee after officials say a gunman opened fire on the campus Wednesday afternoon.
-Local officials say there are multiple fatalities, but did not give a definitive figure.
+Police are on the scene at the Molson Coors Beverage Company in Milwaukee after officials say a gunman opened fire on the campus Wednesday afternoon.
+Local officials say there are multiple fatalities but did not give a definitive figure.

 "This remains an active scene," Milwaukee Mayor Tom Barrett said at a late afternoon news conference.
 "There are multiple fatalities.
 We know that.
 The police department, the fire department have been working extensively.
 The sheriff is here as well."